Children's Mercy Hospital: Research

 The hospital is one of 13 designated Pediatric Pharmacology Research Units.
 Hospital clinical pharmacologists work closely with the Pediatric Trials Network, researching and developing accurate drug doses and devices for children.

-The hospital's Genomic Medicine Center was termed "among the most technologically advanced in the world" in a January 2014 Bloomberg article.
-In 2012, the hospital's Center for Pediatric Genomic Medicine's development of a rapid whole genome sequencing approach was named one of Time magazine's Top 10 Medical Breakthroughs.
+In 2012, the hospital's Center for Pediatric Genomic Medicine developed the rapid whole genome sequencing approach.

 Genomic Answers for Kids (GA4K), which began in 2019, is the pediatric data repository to facilitate the search for answers and novel treatments for these conditions.
 In 2022, GA4K reported having identified 1,000 rare diagnoses and has enrolled more than 10,000 participants to date into GA4K.

 Clinical care

 Children's Mercy Hospital is located on the Children's Mercy Adele Hall campus.
 Hospital services include a Level 1 Children's Surgery Center; a Level 1 Trauma Center; a Level IV Intensive Care Nursery; heart, liver, kidney, blood and marrow transplant programs; and more than 40 pediatric subspecialty clinics.

 Academics

 Children's Mercy is an Accreditation Council of Graduate Medical Education Institutional Sponsor and focuses on the development of programs based on the ACGME core competencies and the acquisition of clinical skills.

 Children's Mercy is academically affiliated with both the University of Missouri-Kansas City School of Medicine and the University of Kansas and offers a pediatric residency program that annually accepts 27 categorical pediatric residents, one preliminary resident, three combined pediatrics/neurology residents and six internal medicine/pediatrics residents.
 Children's Mercy also offers 42 subspecialty fellowship programs to train the next generation of pediatric subspecialists.

-In addition, Children's Mercy hosts over 600 residents from partnering instutions in Kansas, Missouri, Oklahoma and Nebraska.
+In addition, Children's Mercy hosts over 600 residents from partnering institutions in Kansas, Missouri, Oklahoma and Nebraska.
 Several hundred health care students rotate through Children's Mercy annually.